dcos/dcos-docs/1.9/administration/monitoring/metrics/metrics-api.md

 ## Routes

-From within the cluster, you can access by using this path, where `<resource-path>` is Metrics API resource path.
+From within the cluster, you can access by using this path, where `<resource-path>` is the Metrics API resource path.
 This method requires [SSH access](/docs/1.9/administration/access-node/sshcluster/) to your cluster.

 ```bash
 http://localhost:61001/system/v1/metrics/v0/<resource-path>